 The District recognizes bad debt expense relating to water and sewer receivables when it is probable that the accounts will be uncollectible.
-Collections from water and sewer customers for services rendered have been closely monitored since the coronavirus pandemic.
-Management is of the opinion that the District's financial position has not been significantly impacted by the coronavirus pandemic.
-During fiscal year 2021, the District increased its allowance for doubtful accounts as a response to the pandemic.
-Water and sewer accounts receivable at June 30, 2022 and 2021 have been reduced by an allowance for doubtful accounts of \$210,000 and \$210,000, respectively.
+Water and sewer accounts receivable at June 30, 2023 and 2022 have been reduced by an allowance for doubtful accounts of \$110,000 and \$210,000, respectively.